potblitd/XIAO-log/README.md

 *set_rtc.py* sets the time on PCF8563 form the local time on the PC.

-The *logmain.py* code can be used for this board.
+The *logmain.py* code can be used for all variations in this repo.
 The *read_battery* parameter is used to enable battery voltage reading through D10 and A3.
-I2C comunication is initialized and, according to the adresses on the bus, values the real-time clock (PCF8563), temperature & humidty sensor (SHT40) and ambient light sensor (BH1750) are retrieved.
-This data is then written into a file and send over WiFi to a cloud if *wifi_update* is enabled and the corresponding parameters are set up.
-Finally, the time until the next measurement is calculated based on the *log_period* and deep sleep is activated.
+I2C comunication is initialized and, according to the adresses on the bus, values from the real-time clock (PCF8563), temperature & humidty sensor (SHT40) and ambient light sensor (BH1750) are retrieved.
+This data is then written into a file and send over WiFi to a cloud if *wifi_update* is enabled and its corresponding parameters are set up.
+Finally, the time until the next measurement is calculated based on the *log_period* time and deep sleep is activated.

 Use the *test* variable to avoid the logger going to deep sleep and loosing connection when testing the code.
-Also, to acess files after a run, resetting the board gives the user 10 seconds to connect to an IDE.
+Also, to access files when plugging the USB-C cable to a PC, resetting the board gives the user 10 seconds to connect to an IDE.

 # XIAO log<sup>2